 Let's go through all the methods to customise Invoices for your company!

-This feature is available to:
+This feature is:

 Group policy users: perfect for businesses and companies who want to send invoices to clients/customers.